OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Of course, you don’t just have to dine in Michelin-starred restaurants to discover the fine pleasures of dining in Paris, and La Nouvelle Seine is a perfect example.
-The reason why this restaurant is so renowned need not necessarily stem from the mouth-watering seafood it serves – although it does offer delightful roasted king prawns or fresh salmon topped with mango and chive.
-Rather, this barge-restaurant is a long-held favourite as it boasts a brilliant location beneath the dramatic architecture of Notre Dame.
-Not many venues can offer such a unique view of the city.
-As if that wasn’t enough, there’s a hugely varied program of theatre that ranges from comedy to cabaret to keep you entertained.
+You don’t have to dine in Michelin-star restaurants to discover the fine pleasures of dining in Paris, and La Nouvelle Seine is a perfect example.
+While this barge-restaurant is known for its incredible seafood – such as roasted king prawns, and fresh salmon topped with mango and chives – it has long been a favourite for its brilliant location beneath the dramatic architecture of Notre-Dame.
+There are not many venues that can offer such a unique view of the city, and there’s also a varied programme of theatre, ranging from comedy to cabaret, to keep you entertained.

 Located in the Latin Quarter, Hugo and Co is a small, warm restaurant that offers a limited menu of delicious items such as savoury pancakes and gorgonzola and mascarpone cheese crostini with pear and walnuts.
 Located in the 5th arrondissement, the venue also caters to non-meat eaters with its vegetarian and vegan dishes.
 Set in a bright environment, the restaurant is decorated in earthy colours with lots of plants and wine bottles on shelves.